-Students interested in the Computer Science B.A. or B.S. should take MATHIIO2 Calculus I for Math/Science Majors and MATH IIO3 Calculus II for Math/Science Majors (if the student has no Math AP).
-Visit bc.edu/mathadvise for more information about selecting the appropriate calculus course.
-Students interested in the Computer Science B.S. should complete a two-semester laboratory science sequence during their first year (courses that are accepted are listed here: bc.edu/content/bc-web/schools/mcas/departments/computer-science/academics/programs.html#tab-bachelor_of_science).
+Students interested in the Computer Science B.A., Computer Science B.S., or the Data Science Minor should take MATHIIO2 Calculus I for Math/Science Majors and MATHIIO3 Calculus II for Math/Science Majors (if the student has no Math AP) before the end of their sophomore year.
+Visit bc.edu/content/bc-web/schools/morrissey/departments/math/undergraduate/course-offerings.html for more information about selecting the appropriate calculus course.
+Students interested in the Computer Science B.S. should complete a two-semester laboratory science sequence during their first year (courses that are accepted are listed here: bc.edu/content/bc-web/schools/mcas/departments/computer-science/academics/programs.html#tab-bachelor\of\science).